Merwin & Hulbert: Frontier Model

 Beginning in 1876, the Frontier was produced in four variations.
 All featured what is now considered a "conventional" trigger and guard.
 Most were produced in a nickel finish.
 The Frontier was distinguished from the Pocket Army by sporting the familiar "saw handle" grip.

 1st Model – The first model is single-action, identified by its "open top" design (no top strap over the cylinder), "scoop" flutes on the cylinder, and a barrel wedge to engage the enclosed cylinder pin.
 Standard barrel was 7 inches, including an integral front sight.
 Most were manufactured with hard rubber grips—though wood, pearl or ivory could be had for additional cost.
 The first caliber offered was the proprietary .44 Merwin & Hulbert (.44-30), which resembles the S&W .44 American, but is longer overall.
 Eyeing the lucrative contracts the Smith & Wesson enjoyed with Imperial Russia, this model was later produced in .44 Russian.
 Production began in 1876, and likely ended in or around 1878 with the introduction of the 2nd model.

 2nd Model – Very similar to the 1st Model, the second model sported a shortened cylinder locking bolt.
 This eliminated the need for internal access via a side plate, which was eliminated.
 The trigger guard was made longer and deeper.
 Hunting for U.S. government contracts, there was the addition of a detent pin in the barrel release lever, which was recommended by the U.S. Ordnance Department.
-The introduction of the .44-40 Winchester caliber (aka Winchester 1873) was an attempt to capture the market of those who preferred the same cartridge for rifle and revolver, acknowledging the popularity of the Winchester rifles of the day.
+The introduction of the .44-40 Winchester caliber (a.k.a.
+Winchester 1873) was an attempt to capture the market of those who preferred the same cartridge for rifle and revolver, acknowledging the popularity of the Winchester rifles of the day.
 The revolvers in this caliber were engraved with "Calibre Winchester 1873".
 The .44-40 became by far the most popular caliber for the Frontier throughout the remainder of the series.
 Production of the 2nd model lasted from 1878 to 1882.